mattosaurus/JsonPlaceholder/README.md

 # JsonPlaceholder

-Example web application for calling the JsonPlaceholder API, retrieving Album and Photo and displaying them to the user.
+Example web application for calling the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API, retrieving Album and Photo and displaying them to the user.